 Measure your counter before you even think about buying it.

 The actual drinks are excellent.
+That part I won’t hedge on.

 I made a mole mocha using one of their syrups and would’ve happily paid for it out.
 I’ve also used it for cold espresso martinis and it holds up well as a base.
+The smell when it brews is very coffee shop.
+Clean, fresh, not stale.
+This is genuinely where the machine earns its price tag.

 Cleaning And Maintenance